 There are various tests that can be performed to determine if someone has osteomalacia.
-The most important indicator is low levels of vitamin D, but low levels of calcium or a significant drop in phosphate levels may also indicate the presence of osteomalacia.
-X-rays may be taken to see if there is any evidence of osteomalacia development.
-Also, a bone mineral density scan may be performed to determine if there has been a reduction in bone density.
-Bone mineral density scans use a special kind of x-ray to measure the amount of calcium and other minerals present in a patient’s bone segment.
+The most important indicator is low levels of vitamin D, but low levels of calcium or a significant drop in phosphate levels may also indicate osteomalacia.
+X-rays may be taken to see if there is any evidence of osteomalacia.
+Also, a bone mineral density scan may be helpful in evaluating the amount of calcium and other minerals present in a patient’s bone segment.
 These scans are not required to make the diagnosis of osteomalacia.
 However, they may give important information about a patient’s bone health.

-Rarely, the doctor may perform a bone biopsy, in which sample bone tissue is taken and examined.
+Rarely, the doctor may perform a bone biopsy, in which a sample of bone tissue is taken and examined.

 How is osteomalacia treated?

 Patients who have osteomalacia can take vitamin D, calcium, or phosphate supplements, depending on the individual case.
 For instance, people with intestinal malabsorption (the intestines cannot absorb nutrients or vitamins properly) may need to take larger quantities of vitamin D and calcium.

 Other treatments to relieve or correct osteomalacia symptoms may include:

 - Wearing braces to reduce or prevent bone irregularities